American Airlines AAdvantage Complete Guide

 Keep in mind that base miles earned from credit card spend also earn 1 Loyalty Point per base point earned.
 In other words, you’ll earn 1 Loyalty Point for every $1 spent on an AAdvantage credit card.
 Note that new cardmember intro bonuses and category or other spending bonuses do not count as Loyalty Points.

-Transfer from other points programs
+Transfer to AAvantage from other points programs

 Marriott Bonvoy

 Marriott points can be transferred to American Airlines at a rate of 3 Marriott points to 1 American mile.
-Additionally, when you transfer 60,000 Marriott points at a time, you get 5,000 extra American miles.
-So, the best you can do is transfer 60,000 Marriott points to 25,000 American miles.
+There is no longer a 5,000 mile bonus for transferring 60,000 points.

 Now that American Airlines is awarding Loyalty Points for each mile earned through many of its partners, the many ways of earning American Airlines miles beyond flight activity have become much more interesting.
-For instance, see some of our previous pursuits of status without flying: AA’s Loyalty Point Pursuit game: Earn status w/out flying

 • Online Shopping: You can earn both redeemable miles and Loyalty Points when you shop through the AAdvantage eShopping portal.
-Note that you’ll generally earn 1 Loyalty Point per redeemable mile earned through these channels except when the shopping portal is offering a general spending bonus like “spend a cumulative $500 through AAdvantage eShopping from Date A to Date B and get 2,000 bonus miles”.
+You’ll generally earn 1 Loyalty Point per redeemable mile earned through these channels except when the shopping portal is offering a general spending bonus like “spend a cumulative $500 through AAdvantage eShopping from Date A to Date B and get 2,000 bonus miles”.
 While the miles earned from your purchases themselves will count as Loyalty Points, the additional 2,000-mile bonus will not.
 In cases where the reward is a set number of miles (i.e. subscribe to the Wall Street Journal and get 2,500 miles) you will earn that number of redeemable miles and Loyalty Points.

 • Dining: You can earn miles for dining at local restaurants via the AAdvantage Dining program.
 Note that you may even be able to stack these bonus miles with rewards earned in another card-linked program.
-See: (Updated) Card-Linked Programs & The Networks They Run On (AKA Which Programs Stack).

 • Credit card spend: One mile per dollar spent on the Citi and Barclays co-branded cards.
-Note that welcome bonuses, category bonuses, and temporary spending bonuses will not earn Loyalty Points — you’ll just earn 1 mile per dollar spent on your card (some cards issued in foreign countries earn 1.5 or 2 base miles per dollar spent and in those cases Loyalty Points will be earned based on the base earning rate of the card).
+Welcome bonuses, category bonuses, and temporary spending bonuses will not earn Loyalty Points — you’ll just earn 1 mile per dollar spent on your card (some cards issued in foreign countries earn 1.5 or 2 base miles per dollar spent and in those cases Loyalty Points will be earned based on the base earning rate of the card).

 • Hotels credited to American Airlines: Many hotel programs let you forgo hotel earnings to credit to an airline program.
 That usually isn’t an attractive deal, but it could be useful when you don’t care about hotel rewards.
 An exception here is Hyatt, which shares a unique partnership with AA.
 See below.

 • Hyatt stays: American Airlines AAdvantage members can earn 1 AAdvantage mile per $1 spent on qualifying Hyatt stays and experiences in addition to earning World of Hyatt points for the stay.
 This partnership could be useful for those with a lot of paid Hyatt stays since you can earn both Hyatt points and 1 AA mile per dollar spent with Hyatt up to 10,000 miles per year.
-See more detail here.
+See morel here.

 • Rental Cars: You can book rentals through American Airlines or book through most of the major US companies and credit the rental to American, earning both redeemable miles and Loyalty Points.